-Vol. 10, 2017.
+Vol. 11, 2018.
 Published by Anderson University, Anderson, IN 46012.
-Member, Higher Learning Commission of North Central Association of Colleges and Schools (230 South LaSalle Street, Suite 7-500, Chicago, IL 60604-1413).
+Member, Higher Learning Commission (230 South LaSalle St., Suite 7-500, Chicago, IL 60604).

 The material contained in the Anderson University Graduate Catalog is for information only and does not constitute a contract between the student and the university.
 The catalog provides an overview of course offerings and content.
 It is not the official list of offerings for any given term.
 Students should consult the course schedule for the specific term(s) for which they wish to register.
 The university and its various units reserve the right to revise, amend, alter, and change from time to time its policies, rules, regulations, and financial charges, including those related to admission, instruction, and graduation, without notice to students.
 The university reserves the right to withdraw curricula and specific courses, alter course content, change the calendar, and withdraw or change programs and majors offered by the university without notice to students.

 Anderson University maintains compliance with applicable federal and state statutes related to private institutions of higher education, including the Family Educational Rights and Privacy Act (FERPA), as amended; the Student Right to Know Act, as amended; and the Solomon Amendment.
 In compliance with the Civil Rights Act of 1964 and 1991, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 as amended, the university does not discriminate in its educational programs or admissions procedures.
 Anderson University is a not-for-profit exempt organization as described in Section 501(c)(3) of the Internal Revenue Code.
-The following individuals have been designated to handle inquiries regarding non-discrimination policies: director of human resources, 1100 E. Fifth St, Anderson, IN 46012, telephone (765) 641-4133, and director of disability services for students, 1100 E. Fifth St., Anderson, IN 46012, telephone (765) 641-4223.
+The following individuals have been designated to handle inquiries regarding non-discrimination policies: director of work life engagement (human resources), 1100 E. Fifth St, Anderson, IN 46012, telephone (765) 641-4123.